Speed up ReSharper (and Visual Studio)

 There are two major sources of performance problems with ReSharper installed in Visual Studio:

 Your system does not meet the requirements.
-In this case, we suggest to upgrade your system as the first step of dealing with the problems.
+In this case, we suggest upgrading your system as the first step of dealing with the problems.

 We constantly make sure that ReSharper works fine on modern hardware and with medium- and large-size solutions without any tweaking.
 We believe that Visual Studio developers are working towards the same things.

 By trying to speed up ReSharper on outdated hardware by disabling some features, you deprive yourself of great tools that can speed up your development performance.

 Visual Studio and ReSharper, which share the same 32-bit process push your system to its limits.
 Often, this is reported to happen on large-size solutions and when ReSharper is installed to Visual Studio v.
 2015 or later.

 In this case, provided your system meets the requirements, the check-list below will help you fix performance problems in most cases.